Approximately 1 minute to read

 This story made me:

-almost 2 years ago J.D.
+about 2 years ago J.D.
 Slinger said:

 This was so good!
 And so inspiring!

-over 2 years ago Ellia Roe said:
+almost 3 years ago Ellia Roe said:

 This was really good and you captured the whole 'it's want I want so I'm gonna go for it' thing well.
 Good job!

-over 2 years ago Artemis J. Potter said:
+almost 3 years ago Artemis J. Potter said:

 Nicely done!
 I liked how you explored how passionate you felt about living your dream.
 It sounds cool to live in Rome, I've never been :D